videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/pin-participants.md

 ![prebuilt-spotlight](/img/prebuilt/prebuilt-spotlight.png)

-If any pinned participant started screenshare then only screenshare view will be visible in main screen, no webcam view will be visible when any pinned participant started screenshare if the layout is set to `SPOTLIGHT`.
+If any pinned participant started screenshare then only screenshare view will be visible in main screen, no webcam view will be visible when any pinned participant started screenshare.

 ![prebuilt-spotlight-share](/img/prebuilt/prebuilt-spotlight-share.png)